sammywachtel/ai_agent_process/claude/commands/ap_exec.md

 3. Follow the Technical Assessment implementation guidance
 4. Implement all required code changes
 5. Add or update automated tests for changes
+6. Update documentation per CLAUDE.md requirements:
+   - Check "Documentation in Scope" section in iteration_plan.md
+   - Update end user docs if user-facing behavior changed
+   - Update developer docs if API/architecture/config changed
+   - Search docs/ for references to changed code (grep patterns in process/documentation-checklist.md)
+   - Use templates in process/doc-update-templates.md if helpful
+   - If no docs needed, note why in completion report
-6. Perform manual spot checks to confirm behavior
+7. Perform manual spot checks to confirm behavior

 IMPORTANT CONTEXT:
 - Scope: {scope}